-I’m back from AgileSverige - the premier agile conference in Sweden (IMHO) and this year was no exception.
-Or rather it was - it was exceptionally great from where I sat.
+I’m back from AgileSverige, the premier agile conference in Sweden (IMHO), and this year was no exception.
+Or rather, it was—exceptionally great from where I sat.

-Mobprogramming is easy to do; put your entire team in a room.
-Give them a single keyboard.
-Work together to solve the problem at hand.
-Then take the next.
-Then the next.
+Mob programming is easy to do: put your entire team in a room, give them a single keyboard, and work together to solve the problem at hand.
+Then take the next problem.
 And so on.
 It’s like pair programming but for an entire team.

-I’m not sure that a team would benefit by doing mobprogramming all the time but the concept got me thinking, thanks to the great presentation by Tobbe and Ville.
-What if… In this post I’ll share some ideas and thoughts that sprung from that presentation.
+I’m not sure a team would benefit from mob programming all the time, but the concept got me thinking, thanks to the great presentation by Tobbe and Ville.
+What if… In this post, I’ll share some ideas and thoughts that sprung from that presentation.

 How would our work flow?

-That means that there’s no way that work could flow faster over the board.
-Everyone would be ready to answer a question the second we need them too.
-As soon as we need code written, specs reviewed, testing performed or database scripts updated - we would have the right people there.
+That means there’s no way that work could flow faster over the board.
+Everyone would be ready to answer a question the second we need them to.
+As soon as we need code written, specs reviewed, testing performed, or database scripts updated—we would have the right people there.

-This of course means that we need all the competences to get the job done in the same room, but hey - we’re doing what-if-analysis here.
+This, of course, means we need all the competencies to get the job done in the same room, but hey—we’re doing what-if analysis here.
 We can dream.

-Please note that it will be a lot of slack for a lot of people.
+Please note that there will be a lot of slack for many people.
 Slack as in not everyone will be typing at the same time.
-Some people might do stuff that help us move faster or understand things better later.
-The important thing is that when we need them - they are there.
+Some people might do things that help us move faster or understand things better later.
+The important thing is that when we need them—they are there.
 Waiting for our questions.

-The fire department have a lot of slack.
+The fire department has a lot of slack.
 They are not putting out fires all the time.
-They’re just sitting around waiting… no wait a minute.
-They’re not doing that; they train, maintain their equipment and are keeping fit.
+They’re just sitting around waiting… no, wait a minute.
+They’re not doing that; they train, maintain their equipment, and keep fit.
 But they stop doing that the moment there’s a fire.
 We pay them for not producing “value” (as in putting out fires) and just sitting around waiting to do work.
 This is because we don’t want to risk them being busy when we need them.

 What would happen with roles?

-If only two people of the mob comes in one day, and they are both developers, will they not work with testing?
+If only two people of the mob come in one day, and they are both developers, will they not work with testing?
 Will they not decide how a feature should work?
 Would they just give up if database work needs to be done?
-No - since the work (the one thing they are working on) needs to move forward.
+No—since the work (the one thing they are working on) needs to move forward.
 They would do the work that is needed.

 Care deeply about this.
 Now

 “Why?” you ask.
-Well because they care about the product.
-Or at least should care about the product.
-That’s why they show up to the mob each day right?
+Well, because they care about the product.
+Or at least they should care about the product.
+That’s why they show up to the mob each day, right?
 Building this awesome thing that eventually will change the world.

-And that’s what roles is about, when you think about it.
-In a team that works together towards a common goal doesn’t need roles.
-People that cares do the tasks that’s needed to make the work flow.
+And that’s what roles are about, when you think about it.
+In a team that works together towards a common goal, roles are unnecessary.
+People who care do the tasks needed to make the work flow.

-A long-time colleague and friend of mine, Daniel Bruntesson, said this in an effective way:
+A long-time colleague and friend of mine, Daniel Bruntesson, said this effectively:

 More on roles

-Some roles we commonly use is there to “bridge the communication gap” between other parties.
-Business Analysts often describes themselves in this way (they OF COURSE do a lot of other useful things too).
+Some roles we commonly use are there to “bridge the communication gap” between other parties.
+Business analysts often describe themselves this way (they OF COURSE do a lot of other useful things too).

 If everyone needed to move the work forward is in the same room… that need to take information back and forth between people pretty much goes away.